 Safety plays a huge role in any warehouse.
 There can be potential hazards around every corner, even when you don’t realize it.
-As a company it’s important to stay on top of current procedures and regulations in order to stay as safe as possible.
-That’s why a company should regularly discuss its safety standards and strategies, as well as ways to improve upon their current situation.
+As a company, it’s important to stay on top of current procedures and regulations in order to stay as safe as possible.
+That’s why a company should regularly discuss its safety standards and strategies, as well as ways to improve upon its current situation.
 With that said, here are 8 important steps to creating a safer warehouse.

 Step 1: Regularly Discuss Safety

-The basis of warehouse safety comes from continually learning and always growing your knowledge on what’s good and bad, safe and unsafe.
+The basis of warehouse safety comes from continually learning and always growing your knowledge of what’s good and bad, safe and unsafe.
 This is because new information is being brought to the surface on an ongoing basis.
 What was once considered standard protocol may now be considered a major safety risk based on new data.
 Failing to stay up to date with these best practices and regulations can put people and companies at risk.
 Educating employees on danger zones, what to do if someone is in danger, or about dangerous situations is important.
-Overall communication between all employees is key to warehouse safety and making sure everyone is on the same page.
+Overall, communication between all employees is key to warehouse safety and making sure everyone is on the same page.

 Step 2: Establish a Set of Rules

 Establishing a common set of ground rules for everyone to follow is important.
 This is the only way in which everyone can have a shared understanding of warehouse safety rules.
 Having guidelines to refer back to can help employees make safe decisions.
-Rules may include things like pointing out safety or danger zones, daily safety tasks that need to be completed in the morning before the day starts and at the end of the day before everyone leaves, outlining proper gear that needs to be worn (e.g. safety goggles), and everything in-between.
+Rules may include things like pointing out safety or danger zones, daily safety tasks that need to be completed in the morning before the day starts and at the end of the day before everyone leaves, outlining proper gear that needs to be worn (e.g., safety goggles), and everything in-between.
 Lacking a set of clearly defined rules creates ambiguity and makes it difficult to correct or discipline personnel who engage in unsafe work habits.

 Step 3: Establish Procedures

-Along with establishing rules, establishing set procedures for day to day activities and situations is essential.
+Along with establishing rules, establishing set procedures for day-to-day activities and situations is essential.
 For example, when it comes to turning machinery on in the morning or turning everything off at the end of the day, there may be certain processes to follow that provide optimal safety.
 And for unique situations where someone is in danger or any unique situations that might not be encountered on a daily basis, having processes written down to refer back to is helpful for warehouse employees that could end up in those circumstances.
 With the proper procedures in writing and available to everyone, the entire team ends up safer.

 Step 4: Use Health and Safety Signs